A House Divided

-Much like myself, Luca has followed in his father’s footsteps and developed the build to fit the security team he’s obviously now working with, as demonstrated by his incessant presence around campus.
-I’ve enjoyed peace and quiet at my own at school for three years, and suddenly Luca is magically transferred to my school on a ‘Scholarship’ during my final year, managing to miraculously match up his entire class schedule with mine in our final semester.
+Much like myself, Luca has followed in his father’s footsteps and developed the build to fit the security team he is obviously now working with, as demonstrated by his incessant presence around campus.
+I have enjoyed peace and quiet at my own at school for three years, and suddenly Luca is magically transferred to my school on a ‘Scholarship’ during my final year, managing to miraculously match up his entire class schedule with mine in our final semester.
 I know damned well my father is behind it, though they both deny it.

 “Luca, you’ve managed to sit elsewhere for an entire semester and there are like a hundred other seats you could choose.
 Why the hell are you so determined to sit with me this week?”

 I guard my words, but I am livid.
 I seriously do not want to be anywhere near him.
 Nor do I want to see the soft wave of his dark hair, the jade green of his eyes or be forced to smell his woodsy, citrusy cologne for three damned hours.
 God, he smells good.

 Fuck, I hate him.

 “I just wanted to be close to you, princess...I missed you.
 We should really spend more time together,” Luca responds with a smirk and stretches out his arm behind me, coming dangerously close to my shoulder, but never touching me.
 He’s watching me from the corner of his eye, still sporting that grin on his ridiculously good-looking face.

 “Whatever, Luca.
 You can tell Gunnar everything is just peachy, and I’ll be home safe and sound in a couple weeks.
 And just...leave me the hell alone.”